 The chasuble (the outermost garment worn by the priest during the Mass) has a Marian theme to it since it was worn on the feast of the Assumption of Mary, August 15.
 It is blue and gold and the Pope’s coat of arms adorns the back of the chasuble.

 In Father Kunst’s estimation Pope John Paul II is the greatest pope in history.
 He wore this garment during what many say was one of the top ten most influential events of his pontificate.
-It is a second class relic worn by a man who will surely be canonized a saint.
+It is a second class relic worn by a man is a canonized a saint.

 The chasuble was a gift from Pope John Paul to (then) Msgr.
 Dennis Schnurr, the coordinator of World Youth Day, Denver.
 It is significant this is the only time the United States has ever hosted this event and it is a credit to Msgr.
 Schnurr that it was considered to be such a momentous event in his papacy.